 I hear this all the time: “I’ve got lots of experience with construction documents, so PDD should be easiest for me first.”

 Unfortunately, it doesn’t work that way.
-The roles, relationships, and responsibilities between owner, architect, and contractor come up on every single best ARE exam.
+The roles, relationships, and responsibilities between owner, architect, and contractor come up on every single ARE exam.
 Every exam requires good understanding of how AIA contracts work.
 These topics are huge parts of the pro practice exams.

 The technical ARE 5.0 exams test substantially more topics and are much more complicated to study for.
 Completing the pro practice exams first is a fantastic warm-up for the more complicated technical exams.